 This page contains a brief description that does not cover the medication.
 For more information read the review in Felleskatalogen.no for the respective drug.

 - Folic Acid Tablets 1mg: Supplement by Methotrexate treatment in rheumatology.
-Printed by a doctor on "blue prescription" in Norway
+Prescribed by a doctor on a "blue prescription" in Norway

 - The mechanism of action has not been elucidated, but folic acid appears to reduce the incidence of methotrexate side effects such as nausea and high liver enzymes.
 Protective effect on mouth ulcers and low blood cells (anemia, leukopenia, thrombocytopenia) are uncertain